Let us know if something in your life changes that may affect your benefits.

 The law says you must tell us if there is any change to the information we used to decide if you get Housing Benefit and/or Council Tax Support.

 There are some examples of the sorts of things you need to tell us about below.
 If you’re not sure - tell us anyway.

 Make sure you tell us as soon as possible.
 If you don’t you may not get everything you are entitled to.
 Or you may get too much and would have to pay it back or even have your benefit stopped.
-You could even face criminal charges for fraud.
+If you deliberately do not tell us about changes you may be committing benefit fraud.